Mavannkas/user-collector/backend/README.md

 ## **Get User Page**

-Returns one page of user om the page
+Returns one page of users

 - **URL**